 About NWPC Sacramento

 The mission of the Sacramento Chapter of the National Women’s Political Caucus is to increase women’s participation in the political process.
-We identify, recruit, train and support feminist women for election and appointment to public office at every level of government.
+We identify, recruit, train and support self-identified women for election and appointment to public office at every level of government.